 For people from Valencia, the most romantic day of the year is the 9th of October, when they celebrate both the Day of the Valencian Community as well as the Day of Saint Dionysius (Sant Dionís), locally known as the patron saint of lovers.

-This is a public holiday marked by many festivities and colorful costume parades held in the main plaza of every town and village.
+This is a public holiday marked by many festivities and colorful costume parades held in the main plaza of every town and village throughout the region.

 A distinctive tradition on the Day of Saint Dionysius is the custom of offering ladies a Mocadora (Mocaorà) as a sign of love and appreciation.
-This traditional gift consists of a nice package of marzipan figurines handcrafted by local confectioners and then wrapped up in an elegant piece of silk.
+This traditional gift consists of a nice package of marzipan figurines handcrafted by local confectioners and then wrapped up in an elegant silk scarf.

-5. Valentine’s Day or Not, Spain is Overflowing with Romance
+Valentine’s Day or Not, Spain Is Overflowing with Romance

 Día de los Enamorados is a great time to visit the Land of Cervantes, but the truth is, you don’t need a reason to get caught up in the fire and romance of Spain.